Spiral Perm

 Frequently Asked Questions (FAQs)

-• Will a spiral perm damage my hair?
-Any chemical treatment can potentially damage your hair, but a skilled barber using quality products can minimize the risk.
-Proper aftercare is also crucial.
+• Is a spiral perm damaging to hair?
+Any chemical treatment carries potential risks.
+However, a skilled stylist employing quality products and proper techniques can minimize damage.
+Adhering to a diligent aftercare routine is also critical.

-• Can I color my hair after getting a spiral perm?
-It’s generally recommended to wait at least two weeks after getting a perm before coloring your hair.
+• Can hair be colored following a spiral perm?
+It is generally advised to allow at least two weeks between a perm and any subsequent coloring services to prevent over-processing and damage.

 Table of Contents